EgoVITA: Learning to Plan and Verify for Egocentric Video Reasoning: Experiments and Evaluation

+\paragraph{RL is essential.} SFT improves output formatting but provides limited gains in egocentric reasoning and can degrade exocentric performance.
+For example, Qwen2.5-VL after SFT drops by $\mathbf{-2.0}$ on MVBench and $\mathbf{-2.1}$ on Video-MME, indicating a trade-off between egocentric specialization and exocentric retention.
+In contrast, applying RL through \modelname{} recovers exocentric performance, improving MVBench and Video-MME by $\mathbf{+3.6}$/$\mathbf{+4.5}$ points over SFT while also further increasing EgoBlind by $\mathbf{+2.6}$ points.
+A similar trend is observed for InternVL-3.5, where RL improves Video-MME by $\mathbf{+6.2}$ points and EgoBlind by $\mathbf{+2.2}$ points over SFT.

-To isolate the effect of our reward design, we compare \modelname{} with a GRPO baseline trained using only format and answer rewards.
-This baseline provides only marginal gains over SFT, as it optimizes for output format and final correctness rather than reasoning quality.
-In contrast, adding our dense multimodal rewards, including ACMG for temporally predictive egocentric planning and confidence for exocentric verification, leads to substantial improvements.
-For instance, on InternVL-3.5, \modelname{} outperforms GRPO by $\mathbf{+1.6}$ on EgoBlind and $\mathbf{+1.7}$ on EgoOrient.
-Similarly, on Qwen2.5-VL, it achieves gains of $\mathbf{+1.8}$ on EgoBlind and $\mathbf{+3.4}$ on EgoOrient.
-These results demonstrate that grounding reasoning in future visual context and reinforcing self-verification are both essential for robust egocentric understanding.
+\paragraph{Dense rewards matter.} GRPO using only format and answer rewards provides limited gains over SFT, as these sparse signals primarily optimize final-output correctness.
+Adding the dense rewards (ACMG and Confidence) yields consistent additional improvements: $\mathbf{+1.8}$ on EgoBlind and $\mathbf{+3.4}$ on EgoOrient for Qwen2.5-VL, and $\mathbf{+1.6}$/$\mathbf{+1.7}$ on the same tasks for InternVL-3.5.
+These results suggest that grounding plans in future visual observations and reinforcing cross-perspective verification both contribute to improved egocentric reasoning.